segejung/Web-Data-Scraper/GroupProject/Design-Team/design-discussion.md

 BH:The text between classes help demonstrate their relationship and the flow of the design.

 ### Cons
-SJ: Lacks to show all of the requirements.
-Also the relationships between classes lack sophistication.
-All the arrows suggest same relationship between all classes whereas there might be association or aggregation relationships.
+SJ: All the arrows suggest same relationship between all classes whereas there might be association or aggregation relationships.
-Would be upgraded with more details.
-For example, for the timer, you can write timer: int: 0..4.
 The requirements of player entering words that are more than two letters are not reflected in the class diagram.
 There are two statistics: one is word and one is score.
 This is not reflected in the diagram.